pypyr/pypyr/README.rst

 ***************************
 Pipeline yaml structure
 =======================
-A pipeline is a .yaml file.
+A pipeline is a .yaml file. pypyr uses YAML version 1.2.

 Save pipelines to a `pipelines` directory in your working directory.

 .. code-block:: yaml